dixit-rajpara/top-songs-dashboard/PLANNING.md

 - Add Redis caching for low-latency dashboard
 - Add Prometheus + Grafana for observability
 - Add user authentication (e.g., Auth0 or Firebase)
 - Deploy on k8s (minikube or kind) for CI/CD training
+- Implement comprehensive test suite for all interfaces